 6. Manage Risk by Using Reputable Vendors

 Facilities can manage risk by relying on reputable vendors.
 The size and scope of a facility will determine its overall level of risk.
-If staff and stakeholders do not have the time or specialized skills to accurately assess risk, it is worthwhile to outsource this measure to a facilities management service alongside other operational requirements to maintain best practices.
+Suppose staff and stakeholders do not have the time or specialized skills to assess risk accurately.
+In that case, it is worthwhile to outsource this measure to a facilities management service alongside other operational requirements to maintain best practices.

 It can be difficult for the manager of an individual facility or multi-facility organization to identify whether a given vendor is reputable.
-A facilities management company is more likely to have encountered and worked with many vendors.
+A facilities management company is likelier to have encountered and worked with many vendors.
 This exposure can allow for more informed and accurate calculations of risk.

 7. Outsource Vendor Management to a Reputable Firm

-As the six preceding best practices suggest, maintaining rigorous vendor management standards can prove to be a labor-intensive and time-consuming requirement for facility owners, staff and other stakeholders.
+As the six preceding best practices suggest, maintaining rigorous vendor management standards can be a labor-intensive and time-consuming requirement for facility owners, staff, and other stakeholders.
 It is advisable to outsource vendor management rather than lose sight of these important standards.